 Inclusivity and your salon business

-When it comes to running or working within a fully inclusive and diverse salon business, it is important to not put too much pressure on yourself as a salon owner, stylist or therapist.
-As long as you try your best to be more inclusive and keep an open mind, continually learning and developing, clients will respect your efforts.
+When it comes to running or working within a fully inclusive and diverse salon business, it is important not to put too much pressure on yourself as a salon owner, stylist, or therapist.
+As long as you try your best to be more inclusive, keep an open mind, and continually learn and develop, clients will respect your efforts.

 We’d love to hear your thoughts.
 Leave us a comment below.